GeoffSCollins/PolTools/docs/read_through_transcription.rst

 *Read Through Transcription*
 ##############################
 The ``read_through_transcription`` tool computes the coverage of 3' ends of sequencing data around the 3' end of features provided.
-This can be used to look at read through or runaway transcription.
+This can be used to look at read through or runaway transcription by providing the gene body regions file from truQuant.

 .. note::